ShannonIanthe/BCS-Algorithms/03_react/block04/desc.md

     Component will unmount in 1
     Component will unmount in 0
-    When it reaches 0 it should alert('The component will unmount now!').
+    When it reaches 0 it should alert('The component will unmount now!'). then the component should no longer be displayed!(it should disappear)

     Use setInterval.